vishniakov-nikolai/transformers.js/README.md

-## [WIP] Integration of openvinojs-node package in transformers.js library
+## [WIP] Integration of openvino-node package in transformers.js library

-Example of usage you can find here: `./examples/openvinojs-node`
+Example of usage you can find here: `./examples/openvino-node`

 ### Requirements: